Metglyb, 2.5mg+400 mg 40 pcs

 Type 2 diabetes mellitus in adults:

-– when diet therapy, exercise, and prior monotherapy with metformin or sulfonylurea derivatives are ineffective;
+– if diet therapy, physical exercise and previous monotherapy with metformin or sulfonylurea derivatives are ineffective;

-– to replace prior therapy with two drugs (metformin and sulfonylurea derivative) in patients with stable and well-controlled glycemia levels.
+– to replace previous therapy with two drugs (metformin and a sulfonylurea derivative) in patients with stable and well-controlled glycemic levels.

 Composition